Is “Copying” the Key to Success?

 Daihatsu Mira Gino and the Mini

 Furthermore, in many other cases, part of a European or American vehicle design was copied by Japanese automakers.
-For example, headlights of the Toyota Tarrago were taken directly from the Peugeot 206 CC.
+For example, the headlights of the Toyota Tarrago were taken directly from the Peugeot 206 CC.

 Peugeot 206 front 20090416